 Please note that the tests will be in German!

-The annual cost of a place on the Kronberg Academy Bachelor programme is covered by private individuals (patrons).
-The portion to be paid by the student is €3,000 per annum.
+The annual cost of a place in the Kronberg Academy Bachelor programme is covered by private individuals (patrons) as well as the Federal State of Hesse.
+Kronberg Academy provides further courses of study like masterclasses in addition to bachelor relevant fields of study.Therefor, the portion to be paid by the student is €3,000 per annum.

 Additionally, Frankfurt University of Music and Performing Arts budgets for a semester fee of approximately €350.
 These fees must be borne by the student and should be paid directly to the University.